FMSoftCN/hybridos/docs/HYBRIDOS-SPEC-0000.md

 The other process can connect to the server via Unix Socket, and exchange the data with the remote clients.

-Indeed, HybridOS WebSocket server acts as a proxy between the remote clients and the real service providers.
+Indeed, HybridOS WebSocket server acts as a broker between the remote clients and the real local service providers.

-Currently, HybridOS WebSorcket Server can
+Currently, HybridOS WebSocket Server can

   * act as a remote display of HybridOS app.
 The user can interact with a HybridOS app in a HTML5 browser, but the HybridOS app is running in the device actually.